IPNA’s mission is to promote the optimal care of children with kidney disease worldwide through advocacy and education.

 The Registry Committee establishes a global, population-based registry for children undergoing chronic RRT.

-MembersAnna Bjerre, Jonathan Craig, Il-Soo Ha, Kenji Ishikura, Paulo Koch, Vera Koch, Elena Levtchenko, Alicia Neu, Hesham Safouh, William Smoyer, Brad Warady, Hong Xu, Lim Yam-Ngo
+MembersAnna Bjerre, Il-Soo Ha, Kenji Ishikura, Paulo Koch, Vera Koch, Amelia Le Page, Elena Levtchenko, Alicia Neu, Hesham Safouh, William Smoyer, Brad Warady, Hong Xu, Lim Yam-Ngo

 Best practices & standards